csci5117s24/teamOne-techshare/README.md

 </html>
 ```

-Now add a route which serves this file as well as a listener.
+Now add a route which serves this file in your server.

 ```
 app.get('/', (req, res) => {
     res.sendFile((path.join(html_dir, 'basic.html')));
 });

-app.listen(port, () => {
-    console.log(`Listening on port ${port}`);
-});
 ```

-Now we are done with the setup!
-From here on out everything will be focused on Quill.
+And thats it for the setup.
+From here on out everything will be mostly focused on Quill and client side items, though we will take a few detours back to the server code.

 ## Setting Quill Up
-The first thing you'll need is to add to the html.
+The first thing you'll need to do is add to the html.
 Nothing needs to be in the body(yet), but we should add some links to the head.
 Specifically, links to the stylesheet for the Quill editor and the Quill library itself.

 ```
 <!DOCTYPE html>